 Careers Education at West Exe Technology College

 All students are required to have, as part of their studies, input on future careers.
 This is ordinarily delivered through the extensive PSHCE programme.
-In Years seven and eight, the focus is very much about the development of the individual as a person, identification of strengths and weaknesses, and how to make appropriate choices.
+In Years 7 and 8, the focus is very much about the development of the individual as a person, identification of strengths and weaknesses, and how to make appropriate choices.
 As part of the programme, students will have access to local and national Labour Market information to help them develop their interests and choices.

-The focus on Year 9 is very much about option choices, and there is a great deal of advice and guidance offered in the PSHCE programme as well as individually by tutors, senior staff and Careers SW Personal Advisers.
-The Applied Learning Day in February for year 9 focuses on taster sessions from internal and external providers, and students also attend a careers fair at West Exe.
+The focus on Year 9 is very much about option choices, and there is a great deal of advice and guidance offered in the PSHCE programme as well as individually by tutors, senior staff and Careers South West Personal Advisers.
+The Applied Learning Day in February for Year 9 focuses on taster sessions from internal and external providers, and students also attend a careers fair at West Exe.
 In addition, there are a number of days offered by a range of external providers, including the Devon Education Business Partnership, such as Women in Construction/Boys in to Health.

 In Year 10, the focus is on preparation for work experience, and in Year 11, on Post 16 choices.
-Students can speak to their Tutor to find out how they can access information, advice and guidance from the Careers South West (formerly Connexions) adviser in school.
+Students can speak to their Tutor to find out how they can access information, advice and guidance from the Careers South West adviser in school.
 Representatives from Exeter College, Bicton and Petroc (formerly East Devon College) will also be in school at various times during the year to advise on their respective courses.

 Careers South West